maar-ten/pong-online/README.md

 When playing online the game waits after connecting to the server for another opponent to join the session before continuing on to the next state.

 The play state finishes when a player scores a point.
-The game logic decides which state comes next: **serve** if there is no winner yet, otherwise **Done**.
+The game logic decides which state comes next: **Serve** if there is no winner yet, otherwise **Done**.

 License
 ---